VanderSVan/10_FlaskRestApi_SqlAlchemy_Docker/README.md

    ```commandline
    docker compose build
    ```
-- Or if you want to run in development mode:
+- or if you want to build development container:
    ```commandline
    docker compose -f docker-compose.dev.yml build
    ```